mgrzanka/Antivirus/README.md

 FailureMessage: A class representing a message that will apear after experiencing error in conducting a quarantine on infeted file and taking out its permissions

 # Reflective part
 The main goal of the project was to create optimized and working properly antivirus that provides real time protection.

 In the current version, it has very poor malware detection.
 Also, the periotic quickscan mechanism could be much more improved, which I hope to update in the future.
+And the optimalization is realy bad.

 The most challenging thing in the project was creating the whole concept of the program and to create inotify watches using pyinotify module.
 Testing the program (espessialy InotifyWatch class) was also pretty hard for me - in the end, I didn't do it precisely (issues with patch and Mock).
 Another issue I came across is not being able to test my program completely because of lack of real malware for it to detect.